lucabriguglia/OpenCQRS/README.md

 ### Basics

-Note that all handlers are available as asynchronous and as well as synchronous, but for these examples I'm using the asynchronous ones only.
+Note that all handlers are available as asynchronous and as well as synchronous, but for these examples I'm using the asynchronous versions only.

 There are 3 kinds of messages:
 - Command, single handler